enonic/old-xp-doc/doc/developer/site/contributions.rst

 * Adding a specific layout to a page will add a custom JavaScript tracker to the end of the ``<body>`` of that page.
 * If parts collecting form data is added to a page, let them add a ``<p>`` to the beginning of the ``<body>`` explaining what the data is used for.

-Added code from page contributions will be aggregated from all controllers before generated the final HTML.
+Added code from page contributions will be aggregated from all controllers before generating the final HTML.
 Any duplicate page contributions will be removed, making sure the HTML is not bloated.

-To use page contributions, your component needs to return a ``pageContributions`` property in the response of your component, meaning in the returned JavaScript object (where you usually put the ``body`` property).
+To use page contributions, your component needs to return a ``pageContributions`` property in the :ref:`http-response` of your component, meaning in the returned JavaScript object (where you usually put the ``body`` property).
 A full return might look like this (as always, the ``return`` goes at the end of your component's controller):

 .. literalinclude:: code/page-contributions-intro.js
    :language: javascript